As the owner-manager of a small or medium enterprise, your own financial affairs are likely to be closely entwined with the way you run your business.

 - Gifts between spouses and civil partners are usually exempt from IHT.

-A nil-rate band was introduced in April 2017 for family homes
+There is a nil-rate band for family homes

 - Individuals can pass a family home to direct descendants (children, step-children and grandchildren) with an additional tax-free allowance.